jpace/asciitable/README.md

-ANSIITable - An ASCII table
+ASCIITable - An ASCII table
 ============================================================

 ## DESCRIPTION